neulab/ExplainaBoard/docs/add_new_tasks.md

 (2) In this file, we need to:
 * create a processor for text classification task inheriting from the class `Processor`
-* define features that you aim to use for this task
+* define features that you aim to use for this task in the `_features` variable
-* re-implement constructor function
+* [implement the features](add_new_features.md) that you want to use to perform analysis

+Note that for simpler tests, this is mostly all that you need to do.
+For more complex tasks, you may want to override some of the functions in the base `Processor` class implemented in `processors/processor.py`. `processors/text_classification.py` gives a good example of a simpler task, and `processors/named_entity_recognition.py` gives a good example of a more complicated task.

 (3) Import this module (text_classification.py) in `__init__.py`
 For example, in this file `explainaboard/processors/__init__.py`, we have: